 with them the ideal time to receive this work for optimum results

 (guided detox, surgery, illness).
-You may choose to increase certain nutrients to support the liver and kidneys detoxification processes prior to and after your lymph massage sessions.
+You may choose to increase certain nutrients (antioxidants such as Vitamin C to bind toxins) to support the liver and kidneys detoxification processes prior to and after your lymph massage sessions.
 For more recommendations on diet, check out our diet page (link coming soon).

 - Arrive at your appointment well hydrated.
 Dehydration will severely impair your ability to detoxify and rebuild and may make you feel ill.

 to undress to your level of comfort but know that direct contact with